 Meet Private Fererick Pudge (below) of the First regiment of Foot Guards, on 18 June 1815 at the end of the Battle of Waterloo, who is in his barrack room cleaning his kit after many hours of fighting.
 He will tell the story of the ...
 Read more about Wellington, Boots and All

 Why were many castles built during the medieval period, what were they used for and who lived in them?
 Focusing on the story of this famous castle at Windsor from the Norman Conquest to the Barons' siege in 1216, a year after King John signed the ...
 Read more about What were Castles for?

 What are The Queen’s favourite hobbies and how would it feel to wear her Coronation robe and crown?
 What does The Queen do in the splendid rooms we see at the Castle today and how can we tell if she is there?
 What does she do to make someone a knight ...
 Read more about Who is The Queen?

 Giovanni Benedetto Castiglione has been described as both a lost genius and a lawless rogue.
 His best-known works are large vibrant drawings in oil on paper but he was also one of Italy's most significant printmakers of the 1600's.
-However, he lived ...
+However, he lived a turbulent life and often had to move between cities to escape the trouble he left behind. ...
 Read more about Who was Castiglione the Lost Genius?